Skip to main content

 Signed Financial Disclosure Letter

-Project Description: funding would be used to address workforce development needs in this strategically important industry through the purchase of high-tech state-of-the art ground testing and manufacturing equipment for use in hypersonics and directed energy research and development applications.
+Project Description: The funding would be used to address workforce development needs in this strategically important industry through the purchase of high-tech state-of-the art ground testing and manufacturing equipment for use in hypersonics and directed energy research and development applications.
 The project is an appropriate use of taxpayer funds because investing in hypersonics and directed energy workforce development is critical for the future of national security.
 A skilled workforce is essential to accelerate development, transition prototypes to operational systems, and maintain technological superiority.
 Shortages in specialized talent—engineers, technicians, and experts in materials, manufacturing, and integration—risk delaying fielding capabilities, weakening deterrence, and eroding U.S. military overmatch.

 Project Name: Oro Valley Police Department Technology and Equipment Modernization